 Lions, tigers, and bears, oh yay!
 The Rosamond Gifford Zoo is a mid-sized zoo well known for being good to its human guests as well as its animal residents, nearly all of whom live in habitats with outdoor space.
 You’ll want to bring the camera with you as you travel from the Lion Corridor to the Penguin Coast.
-Be sure to check in with their “New Arrivals” section on their website so you’ll know if and where to make a special stop, like to meet the baby meerkat pups, Little Foot, Spike, Petrie, and Ducky, born May 1, 2018!
-There’s a Jungle Cafe and concession stands throughout the grounds so you won’t get too jealous watching the animals munch on their snacks.
-Adults tickets $5–9, children ages 3–17 $2–5, children under 2 free
+Be sure to check in with their “New Arrivals” section on their website so you’ll know if and where to make a special stop to meet the newest baby animals!
+There’s a Jungle Cafe and concession stands throughout the grounds so you won’t get too jealous watching the animals munch on their own snacks.

 It’s hard for picky eaters to turn up their noses at diner food, especially the food at Stella’s.
 Stop by this local favorite for breakfast, brunch, lunch, linner, dinner, dessert, okay you get the idea—it’s versatile.
 The interior design has a charmingly retro Betty Boop theme, which makes the perfect backdrop for enjoying a banana split.
 Dig into your classic pancakes, eggs, and bacon, or something more unusual.
 Ever had Rattlesnake Pasta?
 That’s rigatoni with jalapeños and roasted peppers in a spicy Southwest sauce.
 Who knew rattlesnakes could sound so appealing…